-- Nosepass is available in nearly every main series game from Gen 3 onwards, with just two exceptions.
+- Nosepass is available in most main series game from Gen 3 onwards, with just three main exceptions.
 The first one is FireRed and LeafGreen, of which the only obtainable Gen 3 Pokemon are Deoxys (through an event), and Azurill and Wynaut (which are pre-evolutions of Gen 2 Pokemon).
-The other exception is Black and White, which made an effort to only have Gen 5 Pokemon available with a few outliers.
+One other exception is Black and White, which made an effort to only have Gen 5 Pokemon available with a few outliers.
+And finally, the last exception is Pokémon Sword and Shield, which featured a sizable cut to the Pokédex in general.
+Overall, Nosepass is obtainable natively in 18/24 of the post-Gen 3 main series games as of March 2021 (not counting Colosseum/XD and the Let's Go games).
 From my perspective, it seems like someone at Game Freak is quite a fan of Nosepass!

-- A big pet theory I have is that Nosepass is able to control its magnetism.
-Its Pokedex entries consistently mention how they always face north and cannot face another Nosepass due to magnetic forces, however, both the anime and games show Nosepass turning around and facing other directions many times.
+- A big pet theory I have is that Nosepass can learn to control its magnetism, with older and more experienced individuals being able to control it better.
+Its Pokédex entries consistently mention how they always face north and cannot face another Nosepass due to magnetic forces, however, both the anime and games show Nosepass turning around and facing other directions many times.
 You don't have to worry about Nosepass, I promise!

 - Nosepass could use it's magnetism to trap Steel-type Pokémon, however, I also firmly believe it can use it to attract friends.
 When you think about it, Magnemite and Nosepass would be pretty great pals, right?
 One of my very good friends, Vap (@trulyavaporeon) illustrated this below: